the-phoque/the-phoque/README.md

 The Phoque is terminal command suite for fixing mistakes or errors.
 It's using <https://en.wikipedia.org/wiki/Script_(Unix)> to record your session and when you ask it, it knows what went wrong and will try to fix it using Artificial Intelligence in form of Large Language Model.

 This tool is inspired by <https://github.com/nvbn/thefuck> and name is a play on words.
-The word "phoque" is French for "seal" and is pronounced IPA: /fɔk/.
+The word [phoque](https://en.wiktionary.org/wiki/phoque) is French for "seal" and is pronounced IPA: /fɔk/.

 ## Installation